tychenjiajun/exif-ai/README.md

 - Anthropic: A provider focused on developing reliable, interpretable, and steerable AI systems.
 - Mistral: A provider offering state-of-the-art language models with strong performance.
 - Ollama: An innovative local AI service that operates directly on your machine, offering a seamless and private experience.
+- Amazon Bedrock: Amazon's fully managed service that offers a choice of high-performing foundation models.
+- Azure OpenAI: Microsoft's cloud-based service that provides access to OpenAI models with Azure security features.
+- DeepInfra: A platform offering access to various open-source and proprietary AI models.
+- Fireworks: A provider specializing in efficient and cost-effective AI model inference.
+- OpenAI Compatible: A generic interface for services that implement the OpenAI API specification.
+- TogetherAI: A platform that provides access to a wide range of open-source models.
+- XAI: Provider of the Grok model family with vision capabilities.
+- OpenRouter: A unified API gateway that provides access to various AI models from different providers.

 ## Configuration